JohnEBoyBaby/i.Q/README.md

 ...
 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ...
 IF G_D IS WITH ME, CAN'T NOBODY BEAT ME ...
 I SHOOK UP THE WORLD ..!
 AIN'T NOTHING TO BE "SCARED" OF ...
 "SCARED" OF WHAT ..? https://www.youtube.com/watch?v=XpPqZRYAuCM&t=187s ...

 Cassius Marcellus Clay, Muhammad Ali

+DARKNESS ...
+SPIRITUAL WARFARE ...
+WORD.

 'IN THE LAST YEAR ALONE WE HAVE BEEN HIT BY "DARKNESS" 365 TIMES' ... https://www.youtube.com/watch?v=NtfKU98WoN8 ...
 BUT THERE IS 1 GROUP WHO ARE NOT AFRAID ..!